Jean-Luc Baker: Early years

 Jean-Luc Baker was introduced to ice skating by his parents in 1995.
 He was inspired to switch from singles to ice dancing by his mother.
 He teamed up with Joylyn Yang in the summer of 2006, with his parents coaching the duo.
 They won U.S. national titles on the juvenile and intermediate levels and took the novice bronze medal at the 2010 U.S. Championships.
 The following season, Yang/Baker were assigned to two ISU Junior Grand Prix events, finishing seventh in Japan and tenth in the Czech Republic.
 They were sixth on the junior level at the 2011 U.S. Championships.

+Partnership with Kaitlin Hawayek for the United States

-2012–2013 season: First season with Hawayek
+2012–2013 season: Debut of Hawayek/Baker

 Baker teamed up with Kaitlin Hawayek in June 2012.
 They were sent to two JGP events and won the silver medal in Germany.
 Hawayek/Baker took the junior silver medal at the 2013 U.S. Championships and were assigned to the 2013 World Junior Championships in Milan where they finished seventh.